-While Gulf Sturgeon may occasionally be in the action area the project is not located in a Gulf sturgeon critical habitat unit.
+The project is not located in a Gulf Sturgeon Critical habitat Unit.

 There are five species of sea turtles that are found within the Gulf of Mexico: green sea turtle, hawksbill sea turtle, loggerhead sea turtle, Kemp's ridley sea turtle, and leatherback sea turtle.
 All five species of sea turtles found in the Gulf of Mexico are listed under the ESA.
 The Gulf populations of green (breeding populations in Florida), hawksbill, Kemp's ridley, and leatherback sea turtles are listed as endangered.
 Loggerhead (northwest Atlantic distinct population segment) and green (except the Florida breeding population) sea turtles are listed as threatened.